TITLE 77: PUBLIC HEALTH

 E) are independently ambulatory or mobile for more than a temporary period of time.

 3) A hospital shall notify a long term care facility if the hospital has initiated a criminal history background check on a patient being discharged to that facility.
-In all circumstances in which the hospital is required by this subsection (e) to initiate the criminal history background check, the transfer to the long term care facility may proceed regardless of the availability of criminal history results.
+In all circumstances in which the hospital is required by this subsection (h) to initiate the criminal history background check, the transfer to the long term care facility may proceed regardless of the availability of criminal history results.

 4) Upon receipt of the results, the hospital shall promptly forward the results to the appropriate long term care facility.
 If the results of the background check are inconclusive, the hospital shall have no additional duty or obligation to seek additional information from, or about, the patient.
 (Section 6.09(d) of the Act)

-(Source: Amended at 35 Ill.
+(Source: Amended at 47 Ill.
 Reg.
-13875, effective August 1, 2011)
+14455, effective September 26, 2023)